Dr. Alex Jimenez, El Paso's Chiropractor

 There are probably multiple factors that cause the development of central sensitization in these ‘peripheral’ chronic pain disorders.
 These variables may be divided into two classes:

-• Factors that are associated with the state of the central nervous system before onset of the initial pain or injury condition
+• Factors that are associated with the state of the central nervous system before the onset of the initial pain or injury condition

-• Factors that are associated with the central nervous system following onset of the initial pain or injury condition
+• Factors that are associated with the central nervous system following the onset of the initial pain or injury condition

 Dr. Alex Jimenez’s Insight